scverse/scvi-tools/docs/contributing.rst

 To run a subset of tests::

-$ py.test tests.test_scvi
+$ pytest tests/dataset/test_anndata.py

 Deploying
 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in history.rst).
+First, please install Poetry.

 Also, make sure you've tested your code using tox by running::